Canadian Spitfire Pilot Memorial Swindon

 ‘All the kids used to come out on their bikes to the crash scenes’, Ken recalls.
 ‘We used to try and get there before the RAF Police to collect souvenirs.’

 It was 7th December 1941 and Sergeant Pilot Norman William Barbeau had left Aston Down in Gloucestershire on a Spitfire training flight.
 Flying over Swindon, the 20-year old Canadian pilot lost control and nose-dived.
 He died instantly.

 Visiting the scene, Ken remembers the day vividly.
 ‘I can see it.
 The wheels.
 The engine.
 The tailplane.
 There was parts of him laid on the ground and by the gutter a knee joint.
 I pushed it with my foot.’

 It appears that people passed buckets of water to each other to douse the fire where the plane hit the tree.

 The plane was seen to break up before it crashed, and one wing landed in a nearby street just missing resident who had been hanging out her washing.
 The local bobby P.C.
 Phillamore did his best to keep local children from getting too close, two boys, Reuben Scarrott and his mate saw the crash.
 Bill Taylor helped to cover the body with a hessian sack.

 Sgt Barbeau rests in the churchyard of Holy Trinity in Minchinhampton, Gloucestershire.

-On 23rd April 2004, the Parish Council erected a plaque in Sgt Barbeau’s memory.
+On 23rd April 2004, the Parish Council erected a plaque in Sgt Barbeau’s memory in a memorial garden.